Meditation for Seniors

 5. Deep breathing exercises

-Deep breathing exercises makes you become mindful of your breathing so when you take in air slowly (oxygen) through your nose, oxygen completely fills your lungs.
+Deep breathing exercises make you become mindful of your breathing so when you take in air slowly (oxygen) through your nose, oxygen completely fills your lungs.

 To perform deep breathing, otherwise known as called diaphragmatic breathing, try the steps below: